 An employee who voluntarily demotes to another position with a lower salary range maximum will be placed in the new range at a salary equal to their previous base salary.
-If the previous base salary exceeds the new range, the employee's base salary will be set equal to the new range maximum.
+If the previous base salary exceeds the new range, the employee's base salary will be set equal to the new range maximum, including Step M.